tbidne/shrun/faq.md

 To mitigate this, we introduce the `--command-log-read-strategy block-line-buffer` option.
 This option will buffer any logs that do _not_ end in a newline, and wait until the next newline is found, before logging the buffer.
 We include `--command-log-buffer-length` that will flush the buffer regardless once it grows beyond the specified size, to avoid holding an arbitrarily large string in memory.
 We also include `--command-log-buffer-timeout` to avoid holding onto a log for an arbitrary amount of time.

-We can now offer the following advice, if formatting is off.
+> [!WARNING]
+>
+> The `block-line-buffer` strategy only makes sense when there is exactly _one_ command.
+Otherwise we could easily mix up logs from different commands, leading to nonsense output.

+With that out of the way, we can now justify the default behavior.

+- When we have exactly one command and file-logging is active, we use the `block-line-buffer` strategy.
+This has the best chance at preserving formatting, but it only makes sense when there is a single command and file-logging is active.
+- Otherwise, we use the `block` strategy.

-- The simplest method that could possibly improve the formatting is to increase `--command-log-read-size`, though this is already at a fairly high 16kb, so it may not be enough.
-Decreasing the `--command-log-poll-interval` _could_ help, though -- as we see from the example above -- this is not a general solution, and it may push the CPU usage unacceptably high regardless.
+There are various tweaks one can try if the file log formatting is still damaged e.g. increasing `--command-log-buffer-(length|timeout)` and/or `--command-log-read-size`.
+Decreasing the `--command-log-poll-interval` _could_ help, though -- as we see from the description above -- this is not a general solution, and it may push the CPU usage unacceptably high regardless, so it is likely not a good solution.

-- If that doesn't work, and you are running a _single_ command that outputs newline-terminated logs, try `--command-log-read-strategy block-line-buffer`, possibly tweaking `--command-log-buffer-(length|timeout)` to your taste (though there are defaults for these).
-Otherwise stick with the default `--command-log-read-strategy block`, and make your peace with the fact that this is all best-effort 🙂.
+If none of those help, the best solution is likely to simply use `--command-log-read-strategy block`, -- which generally does a pretty good job -- and make your peace with the fact that this is all best-effort 🙂.

 ## Bash auto-completions